 As we head into the autumn season, people who haven’t had any sneezes and sniffles all year may begin to experience allergies.

-Weeds—especially ragweed—pollenate in late summer and early fall.
+Weeds—especially ragweed—pollinate in late summer and early fall.
 In most areas of the country, the ragweed season is now August through mid-October.

 And there’s really no way to physically escape ragweed allergies.
 A single ragweed plant can release a billion pollen grains over the season, and these grains are tiny and light, floating easily in the air.
 Ragweed pollen has been detected as far as 400 miles off-shore.